adopted-ember-addons/ember-data-factory-guy/README.md

 but BEFORE you require your models.

-## Setup
+### Setup

-*In the following examples, assume the models look like this*
+In the following examples, assume the models look like this:

 ```javascript
   User = DS.Model.extend({